 Feeling Rejected Scar Children

-Children will invariably get the message that some of their behavior are not OK, which makes them feel like they are not accepted as a whole.
+Children will invariably get the message that some of their behavior is not OK, which makes them feel like they are not accepted as a whole.

-The parts that are not accepted become our “lost self”.
+The parts that are not accepted become our “lost selves”.

 And we often project the traits of our lost self that we denied into our partner.
-For example, we might project our repress anger on our partner and feel that they are angry persons.
+For example, we might project our repressed anger onto our partner and feel that they are angry persons.

-The author says the mistake many parents do is to ignore or disapprove of a baby’s feeling.
+The author says the mistake many parents do is to ignore or disapprove of a baby’s feelings.

 He proposes instead that a parent always validates the child’s feelings, even when they disagree.
 For example, they could say: